UCF/UCF-News-Plugin/readme.md

 # UCF News Plugin #

-Provides a shortcode, widget, functions, and default styles for displaying UCF news.
+Provides a shortcode, widget, and functions for displaying UCF news.

 ## Description ##

-This plugin provides a shortcode, widget, helper functions, and default styles for displaying news stories from [UCF Today](https://www.ucf.edu/news/).
+This plugin provides a shortcode, widget, and helper functions for displaying news stories from [UCF Today](https://www.ucf.edu/news/).
 It is written to work out-of-the-box for non-programmers, but is also extensible and customizable for developers.

 ## Documentation ##